nativewind/nativewind/README.md

 </div>
 <br />

-`NativeWind` allows you to use [Tailwind CSS](https://tailwindcss.com) on all React Native platforms using the best style engine for that platform (e.g. CSS StyleSheet or StyleSheet.create).
-It aims to provide a consistent styling experience and brings the development and maintenance benefits of Tailwind to React Native.
+`NativeWind` is a complete tooling solution to use [Tailwind CSS](https://tailwindcss.com) on all React Native platforms (ios/android/web/window/macos/etc).
+It can be used either as a utility styling library or for building your own component library.

-On native devices, it prebuilts your styles and uses a minimal runtime to provide a web-like styling experience.
-While on platforms that support CSS, it is simply a compatibility layer between React Native and the browser.
+On native devices, `NativeWind` pre-builts your styles and uses a minimal runtime for dynamic styles.
+While in your browser, it provides a compatibility layer between React Native and your CSS.

-`NativeWind` provides an optional Babel plugin to keep the visual appearance consistent.
-It also provides helper functions to help write your own or convert existing components into `NativeWind` compatible components.
+In addition to styling, `NativeWind` provides optional Babel plugins to create a consistent developer experience, such as supporting a `className` prop on any component.

 ## In Action